NethServer/nethsecurity-docs/threat_shield.rst

 Access the ``Settings`` tab and activate the ``Status`` switch.

 When the service is enabled, the ``Blocklist`` tab will display all available blocklists.
-If the machine is not registered, the Community blocklists will be visible.
-If the machine is registered, only the Enterprise blocklists will be visible.
-Please note that to access the Enterprise blocklist, the machine must have a valid extra entitlement for this service.
+You can enable or disable each blocklist by using the switch on the right side of the list.
 Enabled blocklist will be automatically updated at regular intervals.

+Yoroi and Nethesis blocklists will be listed only if the machine has a valid Enterprise :ref:`subscription <subscription-section>` and a valid entitlement for the Threat Shield service.

 Allow list
 ----------